 So you have your Opal jewellery, but how can you maintain that stunning fiery opalescence that attracted you to the stone?

-- Clean using a soft toothbrush and mildly soapy water.
+- Clean using just pure water.

 - Remove Opal jewellery when using chemicals (inc. house cleaning products), gardening or at the beach (sand can scratch them).

 - Wait for all creams, hair sprays or deodorants to dry before putting on your opal jewellery (last on-first off when dressing).
 If they do come in contact wipe clean with a soft cloth.

 - Water will not damage a solid opal but may damage a doublet or triplet which is glued together in layers.

 Storing Opal Jewellery

 - When not in use store your Opal jewellery in a separate pouch or box to keep it safe from other stones or metal that could scratch it.

 - Don’t store in a plastic bag, as opals need to breathe.
 Instead, try wrapping them in soft cloth or leather to protect them and also allow the air to circulate around them.

 - Don’t store your Opal jewellery away too long as changes to temperature and moisture levels can cause wear and even damage over time.

 It’s recommended expensive stones receive an annual clean and check that their settings are not broken or damaged, risking an expensive stone becoming loose and falling out.
 The frequency is relative to how much wear a piece of jewellery gets and how delicate the item is.